Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Abstract

 \section{Abstract}

-On any oriented surface, the affine sphere construction gives a one-to-one correspondence between convex $\mathbb{RP}^2$-structures and holomorphic cubic differentials.
-Generalizing results of Benoist-Hulin, Loftin and Dumas-Wolf, we show that poles of order less than $3$ of cubic differentials correspond to finite volume ends of convex $\mathbb{RP}^2$-structures, while poles of order at least $3$ correspond to geodesic or piecewise geodesic boundary components.
-More specifically, in the latter situation, we prove asymptotic results for the convex $\mathbb{RP}^2$-structure around the pole in terms of the cubic differential.
+The affine sphere construction gives, on any oriented surface, a one-to-one correspondence between convex $\mathbb{RP}^2$-structures and holomorphic cubic differentials.
+Generalizing results of Benoist-Hulin, Loftin and Dumas-Wolf, we show that poles of order less than $3$ of cubic differentials correspond to finite volume ends of convex $\mathbb{RP}^2$-structures, and poles of order $3$ (resp. bigger than $3$) correspond to geodesic (resp. piecewise geodesic) ends.
+In particular, at a pole of order at least $3$, we bordify the surface by attaching to it a boundary circle in a natural way with respect to the cubic differential, and show that the $\mathbb{RP}^2$-structure extends to the boundary in a metric preserving way.